icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-scratch.md

 Please note that the installation procedure can be slight different in each release, you can see the [Ubuntu server official install guide](https://ubuntu.com/tutorials/tutorial-install-ubuntu-server)

+**WARNING** : the installation procedure will overwrite the disk of your icub-head, so all data will be deleted.

 ## Ubuntu Installer configuration

 Install the system by choosing the default options, except the follow steps: